Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Marsden Park - Shanes Park has 74 active public transport stops serving a mix of bus routes.
-These stops are covered by 24 individual routes that facilitate 1,321 weekly passenger trips in total.
-The transport accessibility is rated as good, with residents on average located 262 meters from the nearest stop.
+Marsden Park - Shanes Park has 74 active public transport stops.
+These are served by 24 different bus routes, offering a total of 1,321 weekly passenger trips.
+The area's transport accessibility is rated good, with residents on average 262 meters from the nearest stop.

-Across all routes, service frequency averages 188 trips per day, resulting in approximately 17 weekly trips per individual stop.
+Service frequency averages 188 trips per day across all routes, equating to about 17 weekly trips per individual stop.

 Frequently Asked Questions - Transport